Accessible Canada Act (ACA)

 Studies show that optimizations made in UI/UX for accessibility also benefit people without disabilities

-How Deque Can Help
+How Deque can help

 As the global leader in digital accessibility with over 20 years of experience helping organizations with meeting compliance requirements, improving internal operations, and reporting on accessibility programs, Deque is your trusted partner in digital accessibility.

 Whether you’re responding to an immediate need, or building the foundation for a sustainable and long term digital accessibility practice, we provide the most comprehensive and complete suite of tools, services and training available.
-Our accessibility library has been downloaded 2 Billion+ times.
-Our accessibility testing extensions have been downloaded 875,000+ times, and we’ve completed 8,000+ projects.
+Our accessibility library has been downloaded 3 Billion+ times.
+Our accessibility testing extensions have been downloaded 800,000+ times, and we’ve completed 8,000+ projects.

 Audit